salu133445/muspy/docs/_sources/timing.rst.txt

     :align: center
     :width: 500px

-When reading a MIDI file, ``music.timing.resolution`` is set to the pulses per quarter note (a.k.a., PPQ, PPQN, ticks per beat).
-When reading a MusicXML file, ``music.timing.resolution`` is set to the *division* attribute, which determines the number of divisions per quarter note.
+When reading a MIDI file, ``music.resolution`` is set to the pulses per quarter note (a.k.a., PPQ, PPQN, ticks per beat).
+When reading a MusicXML file, ``music.resolution`` is set to the *division* attribute, which determines the number of divisions per quarter note.